C++ Vocabulary Types

 1. Why Vocabulary Types?

-"Vocabulary types" are standard library types for expressing common patterns — maybe a value, one of several types, value or error, a tuple of values.
-Using them in API signatures means everyone reading the code agrees on the meaning, instead of inventing ad-hoc conventions (returning -1 for failure, output parameters, magic sentinel values, etc.).
+• "Vocabulary types" = stdlib types for common patterns — maybe a value, one of several types, value or error, tuple of values.

 2. std::pair and std::tuple